j-a-ball/EdSoc/README.md

-# The “Collective Mind” and the Machine: Grounding AI language models in the sociology of education to perform research assistance tasks
+# The “Collective Mind” and the Machine: Grounding AI language models in the sociology of education so they can perform research assistance tasks

 ## Abstract